aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Create a marketing report presentation-C-07-M-03-README.md

 # **Project Scenario**

-Good Mercury Marketing (my agency) completed its second year managing digital marketing for the Sinclair Verde Lamp Company.
+Good Mercury Marketing (my client) completed its second year managing digital marketing for the Sinclair Verde Lamp Company.
 I was responsible for synthesizing Google Analytics and social data into a client-ready, 18-slide presentation that reviewed results, highlighted holiday season performance, and set up next-year recommendations.

 # **Project Objective**